LunarSands/Corruption-Cove-Casino/README.md

 # To Do:
 Fix the Bank model.
 Add deposit form. - Alasdair
-Add data cleaning to forms.
+Add data cleaning to forms. - Danylo
 Complete front-end for slots
 Complete front-end for blackjack
 Complete back-end for slots